Climdyn/qgs/documentation/notes/joss_paper/paper.md

 The latter can integrate multiple trajectories simultaneously, but for the purpose of the benchmark, only one trajectory was computed with it, the other implementations being non-parallel.

 The results of this benchmark are depicted on \autoref{fig:benchmark} and show that `qgs`, while not the fastest implementation of MAOOAM available, is a fair competitor.
-The time difference is in general not greater than a factor 5 and tends to be less for high-dimensional model configurations, where its integration time is roughly the same as the Lua implementation.
+The time difference is in general not greater than a factor 5 and tends to be less for high-dimensional model configurations, with an integration time roughly the same as the Lua implementation.
 We note that there is also a significant difference between the parallel and non-parallel implementation of `qgs`, but this difference also seems to vanish for higher-resolution model configurations.
 In any case, the parallel integrator of `qgs` can straightforwardly integrate multiple trajectories simultaneously and therefore has an advantage over the non-parallel one (provided that multiple CPU cores are available).
-A final remark is that the initial Python version of MAOOAM (found in @MAOOAM) takes 283 minutes to integrate the low-resolution model configuration and is therefore not included in the benchmark.
+A final remark is that the initial Python version of MAOOAM (found in @MAOOAM) takes 283 minutes to integrate the low-resolution model configuration (not shown).

 ![Computational times in seconds of different MAOOAM implementations: (a) time to compute a 10$^7$ timeunits trajectory with a low-order model configuration (36 variables). (b) time to compute a 10$^6$ timeunits trajectory with a higher-order model configuration (228 variables). \label{fig:benchmark}](timing_results.pdf)